Software-Engineering-Red/MAUI-APP/Documentation/doxygen.md

 Each Team member has to provide commentary to their own written code according to the [.NET guidelines](https://learn.microsoft.com/en-gb/dotnet/csharp/language-reference/xmldoc/).

-The commentary is supposed to shortly summarize the purpose and functionality of classes, methods, instance variables, interfaces etc..
+The commentary for the Documentation is supposed to shortly summarize the purpose and functionality of every
+* class
+* method
+* instance variable
+* interface
+* enum
+* (In principle all somewhat comprehensive modules in C#)

+The Documentation should not include any internal Comments inside these Modules.

 ### Generation